iqfareez/astros-api/README.md

 Fetch the data and host the JSON-Server website.
 This project contains two parts:

-- Python part: To fetch the latest astros data
+- Python part: Fetches the latest astros data
-- Node JS part: To host the JSON-Server website
+- Node JS part: Hosts the JSON-Server website

 ## Get started